sebastiangoetz/Context-Role-Oriented-Foraging-Chain-Swarm/README.md

     - source bin/activate
     - python3 swarmDisplay.py
     - connect to Webapp via link
+    - do not worry that the page is currently empty - boxes will appear as soon as you startup the robots

 - ./startup.sh [footbot-name] (e.g. fb_0)
 - current simulation has red light as prey, orange ligth as nest and fb_1 to fb_6 for the Chain Task
-- so start the command above for all three robots in seperate terminals
+- so start the command above for all robots in seperate terminals
 - wait until robot is driving before starting the next one!! (otherwise tmux is confused)
 - left pane shows output from Swarm Element Loop
 - right top Pane shows output from Single Robot Loop